 - RS 100 Introduction to Broadcasting.
 To provide an understanding of American broadcasting as a form of business enterprise, organization and operations of stations and networks, and the ways in which economic considerations affect those operations and the selection of programs to be put on the air.
 A wide background of information about broadcasting and the broadcasting industry that will enable individuals to make their own appraisal of this form of mass communication.
 Three semester hours. - RS 101 Announcing I. To provide the student with the basic skills now required of the radio announcer: diction, pronunciation and reading.
 To familiarize the student completely with equipment at a radio station.
+Lab hours at students convenience will be required.
 Four semester hours. - RS 102 Programming.
 To provide the student with a working knowledge of the programming and traffic department at radio station.
 Station format, traffic and logging procedures.
 Three semester hours. - RS 104 Radio Writing.
 To explain the mechanics and techniques of writing radio commercial copy and to provide the beginner with the means for practical application of information about copy writing and thus lessen the need for on-the-job training.
-Two semester hours. - RS 200 Announcir II.
+Two semester hours. - RS 200 Announcing II.
 To prepare the student for the FCC test for Radio Telephone Third Class Operator Permit.
 To simulate actual broadcast situations so that the student will progress more rapidly without on-the-job training.
 To increase the student's reading, voice and style ability with emphasis on newscasting and commercials.
+Lab hours at the convenience of the student will be required.
 Four semester hours. - RS 201 Radio Production.
-To stimulate the student's imagination in the writing and production of commercials, designed to add color and showman-ship to a station's programming, and offer variety that lends identification to a particular sponsor, product or event.
+To stimulate the student's imagination in the writing and production of commercials, designed to add color and showmanship to a station's programming, and offer variety that lends identification to a particular sponsor, product or event.
 Two semester hours. - RS 202 Radio News.
 The gathering, writing and presentation of news.
 To provide the student with the basic fundamentals of radio news and the operation of a radio news room.
 Three semester hours. - RS 203 Announcing III.
-To give the student a general review of materials offered in Announcing I and II so that a smoothing of style, voice, diction, and pronunciation may take place.
+To give the student a general review of materials offered in announcing I and II so that a smoothing of style, voice, diction, and pronunciation may take place.
 Concentration is given to the communication of ideas and improvement of voice and body control, pronunciation and development of mike technique.
+For the slower student, individual instruction takes place at this time.
+Three semester hours.

-Three semester hours. - RS 204 Radio Sales.
+- RS 204 Radio Sales.
 Sales as applied to radio broadcasting.
 To train the student in the business, economics and marketing of radio sales promotion.
-Three semester hours.

-RS 205 - Radio Station Management.
+Three semester hours. - RS 205 Radio Station Management.
 To acquaint the student with the know-how of radio station operations.
 A close scrutiny of all phases of station operation: the organizational set up, programming, engineering, personnel, accounting, sales and promotion of a radio station.
 Three semester hours.